Diese Seite auf Deutsch ansehen.

 Hence, the new stilwerk will act as an inspirational epicentre.
 A place where representatives of the creative industry can meet and inspire one another.
 It will be a catalyst for innovation by stimulating co-creation, by organising workshops and by facilitating creative think tanks – initiatives that will in turn lead to more innovation and development in the creative industry.

-The levels one to five will maintain their historic open plan layout and will function as retail space for established design companies and young talents alike to display their innovative and iconic designs.
-The brand mix on each floor will allow for an inspirational loft-style experience.
+The levels 1 to 5 will maintain their historic open plan layout and will house showrooms for international high-quality brands as well as the latest innovative trends – be it design or technology.
+Dutch experimental design companies and young talents will be part of this retail exhibition alongside international premium interior brands.
+Areas on each level can be rented to a variety of design companies to display their innovative and iconic products.
+The brand mix on each floor will allow for an inspirational loft style experience.

 The new roof of the Santos building will house the rooftop bar and open plan co-working area as well as a conference centre for professionals of the creative industry.
 A communal area allows the possibility to cook individual meals or get together to prepare whole menues.
-The entire floor is enclosed by a glass parimeter which is set back from the existing building outline offering an external terrace and stunning views over Rotterdam Rijnhaven and Maashaven.
+The entire floor is enclosed by a glass parimeter which is set back from the existing building outline offering an external terrace and stunning views over Rotterdam Rijnhaven, Kop van Zuid and Maashaven.

 We curate inspiring spaces.